Supreme Novices Hurdle Trends

 Digging deeper into the profiles of the previous winners you can start to paint an even clearer picture and a good amount of race experience looks to be vital.

-12/16 winners had three previous wins in the national hunt code before coming here.
-Furthermore 8/16 had notched four previous wins before tackling this Grade One event.
+11/12 winners had two previous wins in the national hunt code before coming here.
+Furthermore 10/12 had notched three previous runs over hurdles before tackling this Grade One event.

 Being battled hardened would look to be a big asset, as would the runner having a good line of 1’s in the form book.

-It should make you wary of anything with only a couple of races under their belt.
+It should make you wary of anything with not many races under their belt.

-There’s a few runners this can scratch out not fitting the profile, again one of them being High Definition on having two runs over hurdles and also Diverge for Willie Mullins who has been well backed over the last few weeks.
+There’s a few runners this can scratch out not fitting the profile, again one of them being No Flies On Him on having one run over hurdles.
+Another strong tick for both Ballyburn and Mystical Power for Willie Mullins who have strengthened their festival credentials recently.

 Stat Four